 Did you know that, in general, the modern mortgage lending system was created to assist a specific kind of borrower?
 One who “checks the boxes,” has stable W2’s and/or tax returns, one job, and doesn’t present any nontraditional income — That’s the traditional borrower.

 But we’ve realized that there is a huge underserved population that isn’t accommodated by this system.
 They are gig-economy workers (like taxi drivers or nannies), small business owners and entrepreneurs, immigrants, seniors, and more.
-In order to serve this largely overlooked population of good, reliable borrowers, we’ve launched what we call Community Development Loans.
+In order to serve this largely overlooked population of good, reliable borrowers, we’ve launched what we call Non-Traditional Mortgages.

-When others say “no,” we may be able to say “yes” with a Community Development Loan.
+When others say “no,” we may be able to say “yes” with a Non-Traditional Mortgage.
 These loans allow us to take the extra steps and look at the big picture of what a borrower is bringing to us, rather than ask them to jump through hoops and squeeze into a mold they don’t fit.
 And Quontic is able to make these loans because we’re a CDFI.
 In fact, being a certified CDFIs, we’re required to provide no less than 60% of our lending to support underserved communities.
-Community Development Loans make it happen.
+Non-Traditional Mortgages make it happen.

 CDFIs and Banking